rostikrode/108-leonard-website/README.md

 * Availability - native scroll with bottom blue arrow (Grant want's scrolljack/fake inline scroll, Jason and me do not)
 * Contact form - all one form (not split up)
 * Animated intro incoming - leads to home page (building)
-* On last slide, go to next page (show text somewhere for this...?)

 ---